Efficient Qubit Calibration by Binary-Search Hamiltonian Tracking: Results

 To confirm that these narrowed distribution functions indeed represent more accurate and correct knowledge about $\varepsilon$, we interleave the estimations with a series of Ramsey repetitions, half of them making use of the outcome of the estimations and half of them not, as shown schematically in the upper part of Fig.~\ref{fig:fig2_FBS}.
 After each estimation sequence of $\varepsilon$, the controller updates the qubit-frequency parameter $f_\text{q}$ (in software) to compensate for the estimated shift $\langle \varepsilon \rangle$, so that the total expected detuning becomes $\Updelta f_j - \langle \varepsilon\rangle = \SI{1}{\mega\hertz}$.
 Then it performs one Ramsey cycle with evolution time $\tau_j$, after which it again estimates $\varepsilon$.
+The intentional detuning of $\SI{1}{\mega\hertz}$ applied via the virtual Z gate improves the visibility of the Ramsey fringes, making them easier to fit.
 This cycle is repeated $M=50$ times, while $\tau_j$ is increased linearly from 0 to $\SI{7}{\micro\second}$.
 Each row in the middle panel of Fig.~\ref{fig:fig2_FBS}(b) shows the result of one such set of 50 Ramsey cycles, where we plot all single-shot measurement outcomes $p_j$ as white/black pixels.
 After each set of $M=50$ Ramsey cycles with feedback, the controller resets $f_\text{q}$ (in software) to the offline-calibrated value, tuning to $\Updelta f_k = \SI{1}{\mega\hertz}$.
 It then performs the same series of 50 Ramsey cycles as before, linearly stepping the evolution time $\tau_k$ from 0 to $\SI{7}{\micro\second}$.
 The rows in the middle panel of Fig.~\ref{fig:fig2_FBS}(c) show the single-shot measurement outcomes of this part of the protocol.
 After completing the Ramsey cycles without feedback, the whole protocol is repeated, as indicated in the top of Fig.~\ref{fig:fig2_FBS}, starting with a new estimation of $\varepsilon$.
 In the new estimation sequence, the controller starts from a prior with $\mu_0$ equal to the estimated $\varepsilon$ of the previous sequence.